ethereum-node/merchantApi/README.md

 ### Java code

-**Java code for integrating /getCryptoByOrderId Api and orderHash computing in in the java directly.**
+**Java code for integrating /getCryptoByOrderId Api and orderHash computing is in the java directly.**